 or what do I need to buy to get that working???"

 AT&T, Walmart, Verizon and more offer wireless plans for folks who

 want to be online at will.
-I'm with Verizon and pay $50.08 per month
+I am with Verizon and pay $50.08 per month

 for five gigs.
-I've passed the contract requirement (two years) so
+I have passed the contract requirement (two years) so

 am month-to-month at this point.